ciar4n/themeglobe/README.md

 The lighthouse auditing is done through https://web.dev.
 In an effort to make lighthouse auditing a fair assessment of the template rather than server set up, `?nocache=true` is appended to all audited URLs, disabling server side caching.

 Note that the performance value does vary slightly with each audit.
-If you feel an audit is inaccurate, you can submit a PR with the data for the specific template removed from https://github.com/ciar4n/themeglobe/blob/master/data/themes.json.
-The template demo will be re-audited on merge of the PR.
-To ensure fair assem
+If you feel an audit is inaccurate, you can submit a PR deleting the file of the the specific template from the data folder.
+The template demo will be re-audited automatically upon the submission of the PR.
+The **whole process** of auditing is transparent (the code is [here](https://github.com/ciar4n/themeglobe/blob/master/scripts/capture-lighthouse.js)) and is possible thanks to Github actions.